top of page

 “The air in Ivorra had an unmistakable holiness within it that told you something amazing had happened there before you even entered the Sanctuary of the Holy Doubt.
 Witnessing the relic, of which the blood of Christ poured freely from over a thousand years ago, was an unforgettable experience.
 Being able to share in that beauty through song further deepened it and truly struck me to my core.
 Singing at the site united Cappella with the generations of pilgrims who have journeyed to Ivorra to marvel at the true presence of our Lord Jesus Christ in the Eucharist and invigorated a Eucharistic revival within ourselves that mirrors the mission of our Church."

-Sophia Ahlquist
+Sophia Maertens

 Class of 2024